What You Need to Know

 The basics of cosmetic acupuncture

-Think of facial cosmetic acupuncture as giving your skin a gentle wake-up call.
-Your practitioner places 40 to 70 ultra-fine, sterile needles into specific points on your face, head, and neck.
-Don’t worry – these needles are so thin you’ll barely feel them.
+Think of facial cosmetic acupuncture as a gentle wake-up call for your skin.
+During a session, we place 40 to 70 ultra-fine, sterile needles into specific points on your face, head, and neck.
+These needles are so thin that most patients barely feel them go in.

-Here’s something important: the treatment starts with your whole body, not just your face.
-Your practitioner addresses your overall health first, then focuses on your facial concerns.
-This might seem like extra time, but it’s actually essential.
-Skip the body work, and you could end up with energy stuck in your face, causing dullness, headaches, and discomfort instead of that healthy glow you’re after.
+Here's something we always explain to first-time patients: we start with your whole body, not your face.
+We address your overall health first, then turn our attention to your facial concerns.
+It might sound like a detour, but it's the most important part.
+Skip the body work, and energy can get stuck in your face — which leads to dullness, headaches, and discomfort instead of the glow you're after.

-The needles used here are much finer than those rolling microneedling devices that create hundreds of tiny punctures.
-This gentler approach still gives you beautiful results without the intensity.
-You can feel confident knowing that licensed acupuncturists follow strict safety standards set by the National Certification Commission for Acupuncture and Oriental Medicine, using fresh, sterile needles every single time.
+The needles we use are far finer than the rolling microneedling devices that punch hundreds of holes into your skin.
+Our gentler approach still gives beautiful results, just without the intensity.
+And you can rest easy knowing licensed acupuncturists follow strict safety standards set by the National Certification Commission for Acupuncture and Oriental Medicine.
+We use a fresh, sterile needle every single time.

 The science behind facial rejuvenation acupuncture

-Your skin has an amazing ability to heal and renew itself, and facial acupuncture taps right into that power.
-Research shows this treatment boosts collagen growth and improves skin elasticity by waking up your fibroblast cells.
-These hardworking cells create collagen, elastin, and other compounds that give your skin its firmness, bounce, and plump appearance.
-The treatment also gets your blood flowing better, bringing fresh oxygen and nutrients right to your skin cells for that natural, youthful glow.
+Your skin is remarkable — it heals itself, renews itself, and adapts.
+Facial acupuncture taps right into that built-in capacity.
+The treatment encourages collagen growth and improves elasticity by waking up your fibroblast cells.
+These are the busy little cells that make collagen, elastin, and the other building blocks behind firm, plump, bouncy skin.
+The treatment also gets your blood moving, delivering fresh oxygen and nutrients to your skin cells for that lit-from-within look.

 How needle insertion stimulates skin renewal

-When those tiny needles gently pierce your skin, they create what we call “positive microtraumas” – small, controlled injuries that stay well within your skin’s comfort zone.
-Your body immediately recognizes these and switches into healing mode.
-This response gets your lymphatic and circulatory systems moving, delivering nutrients and oxygen directly to your skin cells.
+When those tiny needles slip into your skin, they create what we call "positive microtraumas" — small, controlled signals that stay well within your skin's comfort zone.
+Your body recognizes them right away and shifts into healing mode.
+Your lymphatic and circulatory systems wake up and start delivering nutrients and oxygen straight to your skin cells.

-These small injuries tell your fibroblast cells to get busy making collagen and elastin right where you need it most.
-The beautiful part?
-Your skin starts producing fresh collagen within just seven days.
-This natural process smooths fine lines and improves elasticity without harming your skin’s structure.
+These small signals also tell your fibroblasts to get to work, producing fresh collagen and elastin exactly where you need them.
+The best part?
+Your skin starts producing new collagen within about a week.
+The whole process smooths fine lines and improves elasticity without ever harming the structure of your skin.

 Traditional Chinese medicine principles in facial treatments

-Here’s where ancient wisdom meets modern beauty.
-Traditional Chinese Medicine teaches us that 12 major energy channels plus eight special channels connect your skin to your internal organs.
-Half of these major channels and seven special channels either start, end, or pass through your face.
-This means your face tells the story of what’s happening inside your body.
+This is where ancient wisdom meets modern beauty.
+In Traditional Chinese Medicine, 12 major energy channels and eight special channels connect your skin to your internal organs.
+Half of those major channels and seven of the special ones either start, end, or pass through your face.
+So your face is, in many ways, telling the story of what's happening on the inside.

 How Facial Acupuncture Helps You Look and Feel Your Best